 Wearables apps should let you stay ahead of the competition to ensure success.
 Technology is changing at a rapid pace and apps that can be easily updated and adapted for different languages and devices will stay ahead.

 In most cases, wearable apps are not standalone devices, rather tethered devices.
 What happens if the tethered device stops working?
 Wearables with very small screens and limited functionality depend on larger devices such as smartphones to access all the features of the application.
 Until advances advancements in technology enable wearable apps to function on their own developers must consider the effects of draining smart phone’s battery, the wearable leaving Bluetooth range.

 New wearables are hitting the market while others are discontinuing production.
 This is a fast-paced field with high growth but also increasing needs and demands.
 Developers need to work quickly and efficiently to accomplish rapid development and launch with a quick turnaround on consumer critiques to keep their products successful.

 App developers need to make security a focal point of the app development process and ensure that apps only access required data in a secured fashion.
 While developing apps for wearable devices is a challenge, it can prove to be rewarding and lucrative.
 With changing platforms and tools, developers should meet the changing demands of users with an intuitive interface.

 Image Courtesy: Microsoft

-HoloLens introduces "holographic" overlay technology that could provide workers the opportunity to engage with environment in collaborative ways.
+HoloLens introduces “holographic” overlay technology that could provide workers the opportunity to engage with the environment in collaborative ways.
 This technology will facilitate communication with remote teams across the globe.
-It would be easy to share and bring your ideas to life in the form of holographic image to your workspace.
-Training sessions on complex topics could become easy by projecting instructions over the real life projects.
+It would be easy to share and bring your ideas to life in the form of a holographic image to your workspace.
+Training sessions on complex topics could become easy by projecting instructions over real-life projects.